SQL Server Management Studio: Importing and Exporting Data

 - Review the summary of your selections and click Finish to start the import process.

-- Monitor the progress and verify the imported data once the process is complete.
+- Monitor the progress and verify that the data has been imported successfully.

 How to Export Data in SQL Server Management Studio

-Exporting data allows you to extract information from your database and save it in a format suitable for sharing or analysis.
+Exporting data allows you to extract data from a SQL Server database and save it in a format that can be used elsewhere.
 Here’s how to export data using SSMS:

 Step 1: Launch the Export Wizard